|Guide||♦||16 Triplogs||Mine 0||1 Topic|

-The trail has a long history as it was used early on as a passage for native americans linking settlements and later by sheep herders moving between summer and winter pastures.
-Some sheephearders still use northern parts of the trail.
+The trail has a long history as it was used early on as a passage for native Americans linking settlements and later by sheepherders moving between summer and winter pastures.
+Some sheepherders still use northern parts of the trail.
 An extensive history can be found on the BCT's website at http://www.bctaz.com/.

 The various segments are described in a number of Hike Arizona hike descriptions.
 Links are given on this page as very few include "Black Canyon Trail" in the title.

 This first segment of the BCT now starts at the Bob Bentley TH.

 This segment is the southernmost portion of the trail and goes from Carefree Highway (AZ74) in Phoenix adjacent to the AZ Fish & Game complex/Ben Avery Shooting Range complex to the developed Emery Henderson trailhead on New River Road.
 The latter is an award-winning facility and is a good place to begin or end the hike.
 The hike is pretty flat and easy traveling with typical desert vegetation.
 The trail is well marked with an easy-to-follow tread.
 However, I found it to be the least interesting segment of the Black Canyon Trail that I have hiked so far, but I wanted to do it so that I'd complete the entire southern section of the trail from Carefree Highway to Government Springs/Hidden Treasure Mine, about 53 miles.